EGPC1710/MiRepositorio/asdasd.md

 its just a readme, what do u want, a manual?, go to search on google

 what are u looking???, its a readme, just that

+are u kidding?